Haggard Childcare Resources COVID Policies (Updated 9/12/2025)

 1. COVID-19 hospital admission levels in King County reaches "Medium", per the CDC.
 Masks would remain mandatory until the level returns to “Low” (https://covid.cdc.gov/covid-data-tracker/#maps_new-admissions-rate-county)

-2. COVID cases within the school constitutes an “outbreak” The school reaches five COVID cases over a 14-Day period.
-Masking would remain mandatory until 10 days after the date of last exposure.
+2. COVID cases within the school constitutes an “outbreak” (There are five COVID cases in a defined or related space over a 14-Day period).
+Masking would remain mandatory for staff until 10 days after the date of last exposure.

 *Classroom staff will mask in accordance with the CDC and WA DOH guidance if there is a single confirmed case in the classroom.
 All children will be encouraged to mask, if age and developmentally appropriate.